June 25, 2025

 Vanguard Senior Economist

-Notes: Values are approximate.
-GDP growth is defined as the annual change in real (inflation-adjusted) GDP in the forecast year compared with the previous year.
+Notes: GDP growth is defined as the annual change in real (inflation-adjusted) GDP in the forecast year compared with the previous year.
 Unemployment rate is as of December 2025.
 Core inflation is the year-over-year change in the Consumer Price Index, excluding volatile fresh food prices, as of December 2025.
-Monetary policy is the BoJ’s year-end target for the overnight rate.
+Monetary policy is the Bank of Japan’s year-end target for the overnight rate.

 Source: Vanguard.